kay3000/kay3000/README.md

 # Hey, 👋 I'm kay

 ### 🚀 About Me
 I'm on a coding adventure, exploring the web universe.
 Currently, i'm exploring the world of JavaScript, React, and Next.js .
 I spice things up with Firebase magic, style vibes with Tailwind CSS, and dive into data seas with MongoDB.
-Oh, and I'm sprinkling a bit of Django into the mix for some extra flavor.

 ### 💻 Tech Stack
 - JavaScript